 Below, is a collections of things to consider.
-(It’s long, but plow through, it's important.)
-While not all apply to every product, each should be considered.
+It’s long, but plow through it.
+It’s important.
+While not all items apply to every product, consider each one.

 Considerations for Product Definition: